CallumRG/lessoncraft.ai/Daily Scrum/Mar 8.md

 ## Mar 8, 2024
 Callum:
-- What did I do yesterday: I Finished Searching functionality with SearchPage, CourseSearch, and Lesson Search, plus additional courses UI Changes
+- What did I do yesterday: Lab completion and research of search components, plus ui change ideas.
 - What was in my way: Errors with usage of components within courses
-- What will I do today: Finish Tests and report
+- What will I do today: Consider course implementation, including taking new lessons created by Michael and displaying them.

 Kaitlyn:
 - What did I do yesterday: Explore around landing page template